cag325/Project-2/README.md

 \
 ![image](https://github.com/cag325/Project-2/assets/144633699/7a23e423-3763-4382-bcee-9c4c69f175fe)
 \
 Figure 2.
-Plots of HCV RNA decreasing over time following administration of daclastasvir and IFN-\alpha (empty circles).
+Plots of HCV RNA decreasing over time following administration of daclastasvir and IFN- $\alpha$ (empty circles).
 Plots are complemented with the fits generated from the model (solid black lines).

 ## Replication of Model Published
 Our work began with attempting to replicate the model shown in the paper with their reported optimized parameters.
 The concluded parameter values were as follows: clearance rate (c) = 23.3 $d^{-1}$, loss rate of infected cells ($\delta$) = 1.06 $d^{-1}$, and effectiveness in blocking viral production ($\epsilon$) = 0.997.
 However, as seen in the system of differential equations in Figure 1 there are several other parameters needed for this model.
 The paper referenced previous work that provided the valuing optimized parameters: rate constant of infection ($\beta$) = $3 x 10^{-7}$ $(virion \ per \ milliliter)^{-1} \ per \ day$, rate of production of virons per cell (p) = 8.3 $d^{-1}$.
 The only parameter that remained the rate at which target cells were produced.
 After extensive searching we were unable to identify an explicit value for this parameter but we found that Neumann Et. al reported the growth model invoked had little impact on the model.
 Thus, we used a logistic growth model $s(t) = T_0e^{kt}$ to represent the rate of target cell production where $T_0$ is the initial number of target cells in the model and k was assumed to be 1.
 With all these parameters at hand we generated the following model to fit the experimental data (Figure 3).